Overall, the Siberia 350 is an appealing gaming headset with a lot to offer, including its own custom software.

 Look and Feel

-Available in sharp black and orange, sleek grey and black, or a cool artic white, the Siberia 350 has a clean and simple design.
+Available in sharp black and orange, sleek grey and black, or a cool arctic white, the Siberia 350 has a clean and simple design.
 The oversized ear cups consist of soft faux leather and fit comfortably over the ear with plenty of wiggle room.
 The outer cups are illuminated by a circle of fully RGB LEDs and house a retractable boom microphone.

 SteelSeries pride themselves on the fact that they produced the first suspension headband for gaming headsets, a design which returns in the Siberia 350.
 Essentially this means that the headset self-adjusts through a tensioned headband which pushes down on your head.
 The Siberia 350 has a lightweight band, which provides just enough pressure to feel secure without feeling like the headset is about to slide off.

 The cable is decently thick and flexible, though a little on the short side.
 The Siberia 350 opts for a simple interface, with just a single on-cable rolling volume control.
 Unusually, the mute microphone button is tucked away on the left ear cup.
 This can take a little getting used to and is slightly awkward to access since it sits behind your line of sight.

 Straight out of the box, the Siberia 350 defaults to a rather standard audio profile.
-We found that the Siberia 350 required a bit of equalizer tweaking to get the highest audio quality.
+We found that the Siberia 350 needed a bit of equalizer tweaking to get the highest audio quality.
 The large 50mm drivers emit a nice rich base, though before adjustment dialogue and music can sound a little sharp.

 The DTS X 7.1 surround sound works excellently in immersive, multiplayer games.
 You can hear the direction of footsteps and other environmental sounds.
 However, you might want to toggle off this option when listening to music or watching videos as the surround sound can cause dialogue to sound a little off.